QudevETH/PycQED_py3/.gitlab/merge_request_templates/New Implementation.md

 <!--
 Example below:

-1. Pull this branch into experiment ABC
+1. Pull this branch into experiment ABC or virtual setup
-1. Run the demo notebook
+1. Run the corresponding notebook
 1. Run cell X
 -->

 ## Related issues (Optional)
 <!--

-This MR solves Issue #X
+This MR contributes to solving the following issue(s):

+- #1 - That nasty bug there.
+- #2 - What made our HDAWG explode last year.

 -->

 /assign me